awsdocs/amazon-chime-sdk-developer-guide/doc_source/sse-kms.md

    ...
    ```

-1. If you use a media concatenation pipeline, add a statement to the key policy that allows the Amazon Chime service principal, `mediapipelines.chime.amazonaws.com`, to use the `kms:Decrypt` action\.
+1. If you use a media concatenation pipeline, add a statement to the key policy that allows the Amazon Chime SDK service principal, `mediapipelines.chime.amazonaws.com`, to use the `kms:Decrypt` action\.

 1. Configure the Amazon S3 bucket to enable server side encryption with the key\.